darshannaik92/Projects/Power BI project/Sales insights dashboard/README.md

 Objective:

-To analyse the sales data for one of the company by tracking revenue/sales trends/customers, profit/revenue contribution/distribution over months across the country.
+To analyse the sales data for Atliq company by tracking revenue/sales trends/customers, profit/revenue contribution/distribution over months across the country.

 Tools: